dvansoye/prompt-portfolio/performMentalModelAnalysis.prompt.md

 Before proceeding, verify that two types of files have been provided:

 - **A. Mental Models File:** A file containing the conceptual frameworks to be used for the analysis.
-It will be located in the Mentale Modelle folder on Google Drive.
+It will be located in the uploaded Mentale Modelle folder.

     - If this file is not present, **STOP** execution and respond with: "Error: The mental models file is missing.
 Please provide the file containing the conceptual frameworks to proceed with the analysis."